Search

 We all selected Campari as an

 aperitif and nibbled on delicious dark bread.
+Fortunately,

-rabbit stew with the same accompaniments.
-Wonderful
+stew with the same accompaniments.
+Wonderful desserts and

 Our last day together took us on